Buying Health Insurance for Your Surrogate

 So… What’s the best option for my surrogate’s insurance?

 The best solution for you will depend on when your surrogacy pregnancy starts.
-A lot of couples try to time their surrogacy journey to start between December 1 and January 1 — this is a super busy time for US surrogacy agencies (like April 15 for Tax Accountants!)
-That’s not always possible, so you should be aware of how the timing of your pregnancy will effect your insurance options (and budget).
+A lot of couples try to time their surrogacy journey to start between November 1 and January 1 — this is a super busy time for U.S. surrogacy agencies (like April 15 for Tax Accountants!)
+That’s not always possible, so you should be aware of how the timing of your pregnancy will affect your insurance options (and budget).